aDecoy/rust-workshop/docs/docs/module3/2_datatypes.md

 ### Using Option

-Here's a simple example of using Option:
+Here's an example of using Option:

 ```rust showLineNumbers
 let mut optional_string: Option<String> = None;